 |No.||Surname||Given names||Position||Flight No.||Duration||Orbits|

-Launch from the Baikonur Cosmodrome; landing 40 km southeast of Dzheskasgan.
+Launch from the Baikonur Cosmodrome and landing 145 km east of Dzheskasgan.

 First in the focus was the French mission "PEGASE".
 The crew worked on common scientific experiments.

 Here they also encountered problems.
 For the crew this was an unpleasant experience.
-The official statement spoke about the fact that there had been something wrong with the relay between MIR and Altair-2.
+The official statement spoke about the fact that there had been something wrong with the relay between Mir and Altair-2.
 Probably wrong commands for the transmitter selection played a role.
 At 09:32 UTC Talgat Musabayev manually accomplished the soft touch.
 This touch was so smooth that a surprised Andrew Thomas was still waiting for the 'bump' when the docking had already taken place.
-After returning on board MIR they met other problems: the crew had to work on the life support systems.
-They switched on the Elektron oxygen generators in Module D as well as in Module-E (Kvant1).
-There were problems with a Vozdukh CO2 scrubber, a pressure meter in the Kvant1 and an air pressure equalisation valve in the transition section (P.Kh.O.).
+After returning on board Mir they met other problems: the crew had to work on the life support systems.
+They switched on the Elektron oxygen generators in Kvant2 as well as in Module-E (Kvant1).
+There were problems with a Vozdukh CO2 scrubber, a pressure meter in the Kvant1 and an air pressure equalization valve in the transition section (P.Kh.O.).

 On February 23, 1998 Progress M-37 flawlessly docked at the aft docking port (+X axis Kvant1) at 09:43:27 UTC.
 Approach and docking were executed in the automatic mode by the system Kurs.
 Before the final phase of the approach Talgat Musabayev extensively tested the TORU system.
 At 09:04:30 UTC he reported that he switched off the TORU system and that the result of the test was positive.
 Opening of the hatch was scheduled for 10:20 - 10:30 UTC.
 After the opening of the hatch of Progress M-37 some orbits later a strong terrible smell came out the freighter.
 Possibly a bag or container with garbage had gone open.
 The crew decided to set the hatch to the Progress ajar.